Let me tell you a story. Actually, dozens of them.

 These aren’t rare stories.
 They’re what I hear all the time from people who come to us for help.
 They thought they had a website maintenance plan—until they needed maintenance.

-If you’re shopping around for a website maintenance plan—or you’ve already got one and you’re wondering why you’re still stressed—read this first.
+If you’re shopping around for website maintenance services—or you’ve already hired someone and you’re wondering why you’re still stressed—read this first.
 I promise it will save you headaches down the road.

-Learn more about our monthly web maintenance plans and contact us to talk about the plan that’s right for you.
+Learn more about our WordPress maintenance plans and contact us to talk about the plan that’s right for you.

 Office: (844) 972-6224 Contact Us